- UPDATED March 2026

 The foundational standard for all content on this site.

-It signals that the article is built on peer-reviewed research and has passed my structured internal review for accuracy, clarity, and fairness.
+It signals that the article is built on peer-reviewed research and has passed our structured internal review for accuracy, clarity, and fairness.

-Most of my spoke-level guides carry this badge alongside LIVE to indicate evidence-based quality.
+Most of our spoke-level guides carry this badge alongside LIVE to indicate evidence-based quality.

 - UPDATED